micmejia/bible-dump/NKJV/Nehemiah/Neh 13.md

 Thus I cleansed them of everything pagan.
 I also assigned duties to the priests and the Levites, each to his service,

 ###### 31
 and _to bringing_ the wood offering and the firstfruits at appointed times.
-Remember me, O my God, for good! ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Nehemiah 13:7 Temple [^b]: Nehemiah 13:20 _merchandise_ [^c]: Nehemiah 13:20 _spent the night_ [^d]: Nehemiah 13:21 Lit. _before_ [^e]: Nehemiah 13:25 _pronounced them cursed_
+Remember me, O my God, for good!